The STOchastic Rainstorm Model (STORM)

 *Sargeant, C.I., Singer, M.B., Vallet-Coulomb, C. (2019); Identification of Source-water Oxygen isotopes in trees Toolkit (ISO-Tool) for deciphering historical water use by forest trees, Water Resources Research, doi: 10.1029/2018WR024519. pdf

 This model is designed to address major shortcomings in the linkages between climate and the water balance within dryland regions.
 Specifically, this model incorporates spatially and temporally varying rainfall (via STORM–see above), partitioning of runoff and infiltration, transmission losses in dryland channels, and diffuse and focused groundwater recharge.
-The tool is still under development.
-It will be presented at the AGU Fall Meeting 2019 (Authors: Quichimbo, Cuthbert, Singer, Michaelides).
+The first version of this tool, DRYP 1.0, has been published and can be downloaded from GitHub.
+We are currently working to create a regionalized version of DRYP as part of the DOWN2EARTH project.

 Flow and Sediment Transport in Channel Cross Sections